Skip to content

 Secrets should remain outside browser bundles, URLs, non-secret runtime context, and durable logs.

-• Model and git credentials resolve at the Host into effective runtime context.
+• Model and git credentials resolve through Host-controlled runtime context.

-• Secrets reach runners as mounted files where applicable.
+• Secrets should reach runners through explicit secret delivery where applicable.

 • Git transport supports principal bindings without embedding raw token material in remote URLs.